quasarframework/quasar-framework.org/source/api/css-icons.md

 title: Quasar Icons
 ---
 What would an App be without icons?
 A default set of (hundreds of) icons is included in any Quasar App.
 These are the [Material Design Icons](https://design.google.com/icons/).
-You can you can read (and search for them) in the previous link.
+You can read (and search for them) in the previous link.

 ![Material Icons Example](/images/material-icons.png)